mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 This a guide for people familiar with Linux and Unix environment, to create a development environment on Windows using WSL2 and Ubuntu.

-I don't work for Microsoft or Ubuntu - I [develop web apps and before that was a Linux admin](https://mikemaccana.com).
+I don't work for Microsoft or Canonical - I [develop web apps and before that was a Linux admin](https://mikemaccana.com).
 For most of this time, my main machines have been either Linux or macOS.
 This means:

 - My fingers know bash's defaults.
 I type `/` to separate directories, `ctrl R` to search history, and edit lines with `ctrl ◀` and `ctrl ▶` without thinking.
 - I select things in a terminal to automatically copy them and I click a mouse button to paste.